-In this subsection, we conduct three trails of experiments to evaluate FLIGHT in dynamic environment.
-In the first experiment, two sensor nodes are attached to the gates of the laboratory as shown in Figure 18(c).
-Notice that only the gate with sensor node A can be open.
-Both of the two nodes can synchronize their clocks with the same lamp.
-To avoid disturbing the entrance of students to the laboratory, node A transmits its recorded logic times through wireless communications.
-This experiment lasts 6 hours and we also deploy a node (node C) with the ultrasonic wave sensor to count the number of people passing through the gate to approximate the times of gate opening.
+6 hours and we also deploy a node (node C) with the ultrasonic wave sensor to count the number of people passing through the gate to approximate the times of gate opening.
 During the experiment, the final value of the counter is 158 and we estimate the gate has been opened more than 70 times during the experiment.
-We summarize the system performance in Figure 19.
-We find that the average clock difference between node A and B is smaller than 1,000μs all the time and it is less than 400μs most of time.
-Compared with the static environment in Figure 13, the average error increasing is slight and accounts for 12% performance degradation.
+We summarize the system performance in Figure 17.
+We find that the average clock difference between node A and B is smaller than $1,000\mu s$ all the time and it is less than $400\mu s$ most of time.
+Compared with the static environment in Figure 11, the average error increasing is slight and accounts for 12% performance degradation.

 In the second trail of experiment, three persons take turns to roam in the academic building.
-In particular, during periods 1, 2, and 3 in Figure 20, they roam in the office area, the class room area, and the laboratory, respectively.
+In particular, during periods 1, 2, and 3 in Figure 18, they roam in the office area, the class room area, and the laboratory, respectively.
 In each period, each person holds three TelosB motes and roams for around one hour.
 Two sensor nodes are used to be calibrated and the third one periodically sends out beacon messages to trigger the logic time recording.
-To store recorded logic times, the to-be-synchronized motes are connected to a laptop inside a bag carried by the person.
+To store recorded logic times, the to-besynchronized motes are connected to a laptop inside a bag carried by the person.
 Except the three highlighted periods, sensor nodes are placed in the laboratory stilly.
-From Figure 20, we can observe that when the motes roam outside the laboratory (i.e., periods 1 and 2), the logic time error is mainly distributed within $[600, 800]\mu s$.
+From Figure 18, we can observe that when the motes roam outside the laboratory (i.e., periods 1 and 2), the logic time error is mainly distributed within $[600, 800]\mu s$ .
 The increasing of the logic time error in the two periods is mainly due to the noises introduced by the mobility and surrounding environments.
 In addition, some places during the roaming are not well covered by light, which also contributes to the performance deterioration.
 Differently, logic times in period 3 suffers from a much less error during the movement.
-Compared with the static performance, the logic error in period 3 only slightly increases.
+Compared with the static case, the logic error in period 3 only slightly increases.